Some time ago we hired a contract content marketing guru to help us get set up to run email marketing campaigns.

-He’s added value in ways I can’t even begin to describe, is a pleasure to work with, 100% ROI-focused, and in general an amazing value-driven professional.
+He’s added value in ways I can’t even begin to describe, is a pleasure to work with, is 100% ROI-focused, and in general is an amazing, value-driven professional.

 But that’s not why we love him.

-See, we have a culture around here, and that culture requires people to be brave.
+See, we have a culture around here, and that culture requires people be brave.

 My entire team knows that you have to be willing to manage UP the chain in order to survive here.